IAS 36 goodwill impairment review, VIU basis, oil price and other assumptions, climate change, oil company

 A change in net revenue from upstream oil and gas properties can arise either due to changes in oil and natural gas prices, carbon emissions costs/carbon prices, changes in oil and natural gas production, or a combination of these.

-Net revenue reductions of this magnitude in isolation could indicatively lead to a reduction in the carrying amount of bp’s currently held upstream oil and gas properties in the range of $16-17 billion, which is approximately 14-15% of the net book value of property, plant and equipment as at 31 December 2021.
-If this net revenue reduction was solely due to reductions in oil prices in isolation, it reflects an indicative decrease in the carrying amount of using price assumptions for Brent oil broadly in the middle of the range of prices associated with a pre-publication version (see page 64) of the World Business Council for Sustainable Development (WBCSD) ‘family’ of scenarios considered to be consistent with limiting global average temperature to 1.5°C above pre-industrial levels.
+Net revenue reductions of this magnitude in isolation could indicatively lead to a reduction in the carrying amount of bp’s currently held upstream oil and gas properties in the range of $19-20 billion which is approximately 30% of the associated net book value of property, plant and equipment as at 31 December 2024.
+If this net revenue reduction was due to reductions in prices in isolation, it reflects an indicative decrease in the carrying amount of using price assumptions for Brent oil trending broadly towards the bottom of the range of prices associated with the World Business Council for Sustainable Development (WBCSD) ‘family’ of scenarios considered to be consistent with limiting global average temperature to 1.5°C above pre-industrial levels.
+This ‘family’ of scenarios is also used in bp’s TCFD scenario analysis (see page 42).

-Net revenue increases of this magnitude in isolation could indicatively lead to an increase in the carrying amount of bp’s currently held upstream oil and gas properties in the range of $3-4 billion, which is approximately 3-4% of the net book value of property, plant and equipment as at 31 December 2021.
-This potential increase in the carrying amount would arise due to reversals of previously recognized impairments and represents approximately half of the total impairment reversal capacity available at 31 December 2021.
-If this net revenue increase was solely due to increases in oil prices in isolation, it reflects an indicative increase in the carrying amount of using price assumptions for Brent oil broadly at the top end of the range of prices associated with a pre-publication version of the WBCSD ‘family’ of scenarios considered to be consistent with limiting global average temperature to 1.5°C above pre-industrial levels.
+Net revenue increases of this magnitude in isolation could indicatively lead to an increase in the carrying amount of bp’s currently held upstream oil and gas properties in the range of $1-2 billion which is approximately 2-3% of the associated net book value of property, plant and equipment as at 31 December 2024.
+This potential increase in the carrying amount would arise due to reversals of previously recognized impairments and represents approximately one fifth of the total impairment reversal capacity available at 31 December 2024.
+If this net revenue increase was due to increases in prices in isolation, it reflects an indicative increase in the carrying amount of using price assumptions for Brent oil trending broadly towards the top end until 2040, and then towards the mean average at 2050, of the range of prices associated with the WBCSD ‘family’ of scenarios considered to be consistent with limiting global average temperature to 1.5°C above pre-industrial levels.
+This ‘family’ of scenarios is also used in bp’s TCFD scenario analysis.

 Management also tested the impact of a one percentage point change in the discount rate used for value-in-use impairment testing of upstream oil and gas properties.
 This level of change reflects past experience of a reasonable change in rate that could arise within the next financial year.
-If the discount rate was one percentage point higher across all tests performed, the net impairment reversal recognized in 2021 would have been approximately $1.3 billion lower.
-If the discount rate was one percentage point lower, the net impairment reversal recognized would have been approximately $0.6 billion higher.
+If the discount rate was one percentage point higher across all tests performed, the net impairment loss recognized in 2024 would have been approximately $0.2 billion higher.
+If the discount rate was one percentage point lower, the net impairment loss recognized would have been approximately $0.5 billion lower.

 Goodwill